-X-ray or ultrasound to evaluate the organs, look for signs of blockage, inflammation, retained placenta in female cats who have recently given birth and other abnormalities.
+- X-ray or ultrasound to evaluate the organs, look for signs of blockage, inflammation, retained placenta in female cats who have recently given birth and other abnormalities.

-Faecal examination to look for parasites.
+- Faecal examination to look for parasites.

-Heatstroke is treated by bringing down the cat’s body temperature, oxygen therapy, cortisone injections to reduce swelling in the throat and careful monitoring of the kidneys and liver.
+- Heatstroke: Bring down the cat’s body temperature, oxygen therapy, cortisone injections to reduce swelling in the throat and careful monitoring of the kidneys and liver.

-Supportive care may also be provided which may include fluids to treat dehydration and correct electrolyte imbalances, nutritional support and anti-emetic medications such to control vomiting.
+Fluids to treat dehydration and correct electrolyte imbalances, nutritional support and anti-emetic medications such to control vomiting.

 Avoid switching diets too suddenly, if you want to change the type of food your cat eats, start by adding a small amount of the new food to his regular food, gradually increasing the new food while decreasing the old.
 This should take 5-7 days.

-Don’t feed your cat human food, many are either poisonous or too rich for cats to eat.
+Don’t feed your cat human food; many are either poisonous or too rich for cats to eat.